 What is the camp’s cancellation and refund policy?

-- All fees paid will be forfeited if camper does not check in on Opening Day of his/her camp session or chooses to leave early.*
+● All fees paid will be forfeited if camper does not check in on the opening day of their camp session.

 Can campers receive packages at camp?